-- if healthcare spending is reduced, particularly in the United States, in response to government-enacted healthcare reform, general economic conditions, or the influence of accountable care organizations; - if the reimbursement rates for the medical procedures in which our products are used are reduced or limited; or - if competitors introduce lower-priced products of comparable safety and efficacy.
+- if healthcare spending is reduced, particularly in the U.S., in response to government-enacted healthcare reform, general economic conditions, or the influence of accountable care organizations; - if the reimbursement rates for the medical procedures in which our products are used are reduced or limited; or - if competitors introduce lower-priced products of comparable safety and efficacy.

 We also expect marketplace changes to increasingly place pressure on medical device pricing as hospitals join group purchasing organizations, integrated delivery networks, managed care organizations and other groups that seek to aggregate purchasing power and as hospitals are given financial incentives to improve quality and reduce costs.
-Due to pricing pressures, surgeons may even perform alternative procedures in which our products are unnecessary.
+Due to pricing pressures, surgeons may even perform alternative procedures making our products unnecessary.